 Andrea Duckworth, Enabling Ability

-Andrea Duckworth is a motivational speaker & coach with 20 years experience in the field of disability.
+Andrea Duckworth is a motivational speaker & coach with over 20 years experience in the field of disability.
 Andrea is living with the progressive disease Pompe (Acid Maltase Deficiency) more